-The National Environmental Standards for Freshwater 2020 will regulate activities that pose risks to the health of freshwater and freshwater ecosystems.
-They will come into force later this year.
+The Resource Management (National Environmental Standards for Freshwater) Regulations 2020 (Freshwater NES) will regulate activities that pose risks to the health of freshwater and freshwater ecosystems.

 The standards are designed to: